zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ### Plain Binary

-Using `tar.gz` release asset, we can extract the OpenTelemetry collector binary and default configuration at our desired path.
+Using the `tar.gz` release asset, we can extract the OpenTelemetry collector binary and default configuration at our desired path.
 We can run the binary directly with flags either use `tmux

-To download `tar.gz` file of release version `0.79.0`:
+To download the `tar.gz` file of release version `0.79.0`:

 ```bash
 wget https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.79.0/otelcol-contrib_0.79.0_linux_amd64.tar.gz
 ```

 :::info
-In case of different OpenTelemetry collector version, replace `0.79.0` with respective version.
+In the case of different OpenTelemetry collector versions, replace `0.79.0` with the respective version.
 :::

-To create `otelcol` folder and extract files from `tar.gz` to newly created folder:
+To create the `otelcol` folder and extract files from `tar.gz` to the newly created folder:

 ```bash
 mkdir otelcol-contrib && tar xvzf otelcol-contrib_0.79.0_linux_amd64.tar.gz -C otelcol-contrib/